-Due to the public health and travel concerns our stockholders may have related to COVID-19 and the protocols that federal, state, and local governments have imposed on public gatherings, including current New York government health directives to use social distancing and to limit the size of gatherings, our meeting will be conducted online, in a fashion similar to an in-person meeting.
+The meeting will be conducted online in a fashion similar to an in-person meeting.
 We designed the format of the virtual meeting to ensure that our stockholders who attend our annual meeting will be afforded the same rights and opportunities to participate as they would at an in-person meeting.
-Our board members and executive officers will attend the meeting and be available for questions.
+Our Board members and executive officers will attend the meeting and be available for questions.